-We needed to renew our passports as soon as possible to get our visas.
-Our next move depended solely upon the acquisition of these documents.
-But the demand was very high and the forecast was that the passports would take at least 30 days.
-We prayed, and, in conversation with friends, we mentioned our need and distress.
+A few years ago, my family needed to renew our passports as soon as possible to get our visas.
+Our next move depended on the acquisition of said passports.
+But the demand was very high, and we were told our passports would take at least 30 days to arrive.
+We prayed, and, in conversation with friends, mentioned our situation and distress.
 One of them said, “Oh, that’s not a problem.
 I have a friend at the federal police.
 I’m going to talk to her.”
-Five days later we had our passports in hand.
+Five days later, we had our passports in hand.

-First of all, it is important to keep in mind who Jesus is: He is the Wonderful Counselor, Almighty God, Father of Eternity, Prince of Peace.
-What I mean is that with Him wonderful things happen.
-The best advice comes from Him, (very important for those who have doubts in life and are in need of good solid advice).
+First, it’s important to keep in mind who Jesus is: He is the Wonderful Counselor, Almighty God, Father of Eternity, Prince of Peace.
+What I mean is that with Him, wonderful things happen.
+The best advice comes from Him, (very important for those who have doubts in life and are in need of good, solid advice).

 Almighty God is the certainty of protection.
-He owns time and in time things work out.
-And peace…ah blessed feeling!
+He owns time, and in time things work out.
+And peace…ah that blessed feeling!
 Even more so if it’s peace of mind!
-With Him, we can have peace of mind.
+With Him, we can have true peace.
 He loves us so much that He became our Intercessor.
-All of heaven is made possible for us by Him and through Him.
+Heaven is made possible for us by Him and through Him.
 Bearing that in mind is very important because it strengthens our faith, and with faith, though very small at first, we can take the second step: talking to Him.

 But beware: this relationship can give you direct, immediate answers, wonderful feelings of peace and happiness, or … nothing.
-That’s right, sometimes it may seem like God is very far away and you will feel like you are talking to yourself.
+That’s right, sometimes it may seem like God is very far away, and you will feel like you are talking to yourself.
 But keep going.
-This is faith: to remain constant, regardless of feelings.
+That is faith: to remain constant, regardless of feelings.

-Remember: He is the owner of time and with time all things are resolved.
-In time you will grow your friendship with Jesus.
+Remember: He is the owner of time, and with time all things work out.
+In time, you will grow your friendship with Jesus.